abhiram274/mmkuniverse-main/frontend/README.md

 Simply open [Lovable](https://lovable.dev/projects/da357f76-7c4c-4791-a095-f2673fbb118e) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my MMK project?

 Yes it is!